10.1A: Creating a custom view from a View subclass

 - In the

-) with the following code.
-If the clear (X) button is visible, this code sets a touch listener that responds to events inside the bounds of the button.// If the clear (X) button is tapped, clear the text. setOnTouchListener(new OnTouchListener() { @Override public boolean onTouch(View v, MotionEvent event) { return false; } });
+init()method, replace the firstTODOcomment (TODO: If the clear (X) button is tapped, clear the text) with the following code.
+If the clear (X) button is visible, this code sets a touch listener that responds to events inside the bounds of the button.// If the clear (X) button is tapped, clear the text. setOnTouchListener(new OnTouchListener() { @Override public boolean onTouch(View v, MotionEvent event) { return false; } }); In the

 In the above step, you use the